Design

 Minimalism, wabi-sabi, hygge, clean lines, and natural materials.
 With Japandi, all of these things come together to create an aesthetic that has become increasingly more popular over the years.
 While we’re not exactly fans of “Japandi” – and fusion styles in general – we can’t deny that it elegantly uses the very best elements of Japanese interior design and Scandinavian design to create something new.

-When it comes down to it, Japandi is so popular precisely because it brings together the beautiful minimalism of Japanese design and the functionality and warmth of Scandinavian design.
+When it comes down to it, the Japandi design trend is so popular precisely because it brings together the beautiful minimalism of Japanese design and the functionality and warmth of Scandinavian design.
 Hygge, but with a touch of sophistication and refined elegance.
 Or wabi-sabi, but with the coziness of soft fabrics and textured surfaces.

 Exploring Japandi, Where East Meets West - Gessato